iankorf/MCB185-2023/unit4_functions_and_files/README.md

 Unit 4: Functions & Files
 =========================

-## Learning Objectives ##
+## Outline ##

-+ create your own functions
++ Create your own functions
-+ open files for reading and writing
++ Open files for reading and writing
-+ use generator functions to save memory
++ Use generator functions to save memory
-+ use named parameters with default values
++ Use named parameters with default values
-+ create your own function libraries
++ Create your own function libraries

 ------------------------------------------------------------------------------